psaikido/hugle.uk/pages/prose/Thesium/160-rapprochement.md

 when a mythos is lost, I would choose it.
 Alas, I could think of no other."

 They flew high above Old Earth where the Abystery showed the Top Prof tribe after tribe swallowed up by modernity.
-He was shown scene after scene of how people were split up from each other and from their connections to Mother Earth.
+He was shown scene after scene of people being split up from each other and from their connections to Mother Earth.
 The malice at the heart of all this alienation was an abomination.
 He felt in his bones the wrongness of it.
 Many years sped by again and now they flew above a hot desert.
 It stretched to the horizons and as they flew over,